-The Home Energy Improvement Bonus is a rebate of up to $2,000 for installing three or more eligible energy efficiency upgrades between two EnerGuide home evaluations.
+The Home Energy Improvement Bonus provides $750 to $2,000 for installing three or more eligible energy efficiency upgrades between two EnerGuide home evaluations.
 Receive $20 for every percentage you reduce your EnerGuide rating (Gigajoule/ year) between your pre- and post-upgrade EnerGuide home evaluations.
 For more information see How does the home Energy Improvement Bonus work? and How much will my rebate be for the Home Energy Improvement Bonus?

 - You must be a FortisBC, BC Hydro, or municipal utility.